qeda/doc/src/pages/2-core/2-component.md

   ... # pattern dependent parameters
 ```

 `pattern` value is a base name of script which is responsible for land pattern generation.
-For example `pattern: QFP` will run <a class="ext" href="https://github.com/qeda/qeda/blob/master/src/pattern/default/qfp.coffee" target="_blank">pattern/default/qfp.coffee</a><!--_--> script in order to generate QFP land pattern.
-If [style](/doc/qeda/styling/) is not `default` then pattern generator script will be searched in `pattern/<style>/` directory.
+For example `pattern: QFP` will run [pattern/default/qfp.coffee](https://github.com/qeda/qeda/blob/master/src/pattern/default/qfp.coffee) script in order to generate QFP land pattern.
+If [style](/core/styling/) is not `default` then pattern generator script will be searched in `pattern/<style>/` directory.

 One may use his own generator written on CoffeeScript or JavaScript placed in local `pattern` directory.
 For `./pattern/my-generator.js` script one should point: